digicatapult/helm-charts/charts/dscp-matchmaker-api/README.md

 ```

 The command deploys dscp-matchmaker-api on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

+You will need to specify the `externalDscpIpfs` host and port as well as the `externalDscpIdentityService` host and port.

 > **Tip**: List all releases using `helm list`